vizabi/core/docs/02-01-markers.md

 As you can see, the color encoding response `geo: ukr, world_4region: europe` is not joined to the marker data, because there was no row with `geo: ukr` in the marker data.
 This is the result of **left** joining instead of **full** joining.

-## Step 3: Remove markers missing important encodings
+## Step 3: Remove marker items missing data for the required encodings

 Some encoding data is required to draw a marker, other data is not.
 For example, in a bubble chart, the x, y and size of the bubble are required, while the color is not (missing data is represented by a white bubble).